-Most women of childbearing age who have been treated for cancer and are able to conceive (are fertile) can go on to have normal pregnancies and healthy babies.
-Women should be able to become pregnant if treatment did not affect the ovaries or uterus.
-Before you try to become pregnant, talk with your oncologist about your medical readiness for pregnancy.
-You may also want to consult with a reproductive endocrinologist for a fertility assessment.
+Most people of childbearing age who have been treated for cancer and are able to conceive can go on to have low-risk pregnancies and healthy babies.
+Patients should be able to become pregnant if treatment did not affect their ovaries or uterus, and there are no other medical issues that may impact fertility.
+Before you try to become pregnant, talk with your treatment team about your medical readiness for pregnancy.
+You may also want to have a fertility assessment by consulting with a doctor called a “reproductive endocrinologist.”

-Even though some drugs used to treat cancer, such as imatinib, are not usually associated with infertility, they are not recommended to be taken by women who are pregnant.
-Patients, however, should not stop medication without medical advice.
-A woman who is taking imatinib or any other cancer drug should consult her oncologist before trying to conceive or if she thinks she is pregnant.
+Even though some drugs used to treat cancer, such as imatinib (Gleevec®) or other, newer targeted therapies are not usually associated with infertility, they are not recommended for people who are pregnant.
+Patients, however, should not stop taking their medication without medical advice.
+A patient who is taking any cancer drug should consult their oncologist before trying to become pregnant.
+If you are receiving cancer treatment, and you think you might be pregnant, talk to your oncologist immediately.

 Health of Children of Cancer Survivors

 Talk with the doctor about whether you will be able to breastfeed after treatment.
-If you have had radiation to the breast area, your ability to produce milk may be affected.
+If you have had radiation to the chest area, your ability to produce milk may be affected.
 Some medicines should not be used while you are breastfeeding.
-Tell your healthcare team if you are starting treatment and are breastfeeding.
+Tell your healthcare team if you are either starting or restarting treatment and you are breastfeeding.

 - Download or order The Leukemia & Lymphoma Society’s free fact sheet, Fertility Facts.